In short, my name is Sergio Demian Lerner. I’m a Cryptofan, Independent Security Researcher, and Bitcoin specialist since 2011.

 But by 2013, I was starting to believe in Bitcoin and I became tempted to buy BTC for the first time.
 So I started analyzing the blockchain from a new perspective: not trying to break it, but trying to understand the market.
 I realized that whoever created Bitcoin surely kept mining for at least one year, which led me to the simple (but at that time unproven) conclusion that Satoshi had mined about 1M coins.
 This idea (again!) made me feel insecure, so I didn’t buy any BTC (ever).
 When I published my thoughts in one bitcointalk forums, people started yelling at me with anger: on one side, for the part of the community that worshiped Satoshi, it was a heretic idea.
 It didn’t fit well with the “disinterested genius” meme (although, further discoveries that Satoshi had not touched the fortune would make this meme even stronger).
 On the other side, cypherpunks thought my claims were heretic because I was “attacking” the “man’s” privacy.
 The truth was that that I was provoked in the forums to find hard evidence of my lightly claims, so I went to look for it, even if I had no initial intention to dig into any private matters.
 Well, it turned out the evidence was hiding at plain sight in the immutable blockchain.
 So sooner or later, if not me, other people would find the same pattern.
 That event radically changed my life.
 My blog, which at that time had no more than a few visits a day, collected 35K visits in the first week.
 I became “popular”, on that tiny Bitcoin community of the time.
 The news spread fast, and Bitcoin price increased 10% during that time.
 I cannot attest that the price surge was due to this new information coming to light, but I guess it was.
 A new meme was created: The trust of the initial fathers of Bitcoin in the technology was so profound that they hadn’t sold more than 0.0001% of their coins, even after flashes of incredible appreciation.
 But behind all this noise and sudden fame, I was working on two cool projects: the Appecoin cryptocurrency (2012), the first anonymous coin that attempted to be perfect binding, instead of perfect hiding, and QixCoin, the first Turing complete cryptocurrency to support my p2p gaming platform.
 Yes, and all this was one year before Ethereum and Monero were even conceived.
 By pure chance Wences Casares, the founder of Xapo, was in Argentina at the time.
 Wences invited me to his offices in Buenos Aires, and after a really enthusiastic talk he convinced me to go to the 2013 Bitcoin conference, in San Jose.
 So I went, and my life changed, again.
 But not because I became wealthier (I still didn’t own a single bitcoin), but because I was so happy to see real faces (not just plain code) and to belong to a community for the first time, the Bitcoin community.
 But nobody wanted to hear anything about a Turing-complete smart-contract platform, maybe only Timo Hanke did show interest.
 And the only guy who was interested in hearing about Appecoin seemed to be very shady to me.
 So both projects, even having working prototypes, were frozen in 2013.

 Afterward I started auditing, and reporting vulnerabilities in many cryptocurrency projects.
 I just lost the count, because I don’t make reports public, as other companies do.
 But I remember auditing CoPay, BitcoinJ, BitsOfProof, Bitshares, Counterparty, Lamassu, Ethereum and Monero.
 Because there auditing work was increasing every month, I co-founded the company Coinspect with Juliano Rizzo (one of guys that found the CRIME TLS vulnerability and a few weeks ago broke the Signal desktop client).
 Coinspect later was chosen by zCash to audit the initial codebase and its forks and Grin.
 I was also hired by the Bitcoin Foundation to perform regular security audits on Bitcoin Core.
 During those years I proposed more than 50 design improvements in the cryptocurrency field such as AppeCoin, MAVEPAY (a precursor of Joseph Bonneau’s FawkesCoin), P2PTradeX (the precursor of Blockstream’s sidechains and the second proposed atomic swap method), LIMIO, the Tick method (a precursor of Emin Gün Sirer’s Covenants), the OP_PUSHSIG opcode (a precursor of Segwit), PAMBA, MinCen, MemoHash (a precursor of Dan Boneh’s Ballon Hashing), The Collision POW (a precursor of zCash EquiHash), the “ECDSA” attack (a precursor Patrick McCorry’s of “Smart Contract Bribing Miner” attacks) and BlockPad.
+He also proposed the first proof system for public file replication, and later applied it in a smart-contract platform to reward full nodes having a copy of the blockchain without TTP (cited by Cecchetti, Fisch & Miers).
 Also I found the O(N^2) hashing vulnerability on Bitcoin, and later the OP_IF and Rock-and-ROLL efficiency problems, and the first signature malleability attack.
 I also designed the CoVar scheme for improve the fee market (a precursor of Basu, Easley, O’Hara, and Gun Sirer fee market scheme)

 In mid 2013 I designed and prototyped the Firmcoin, an Bitcoin micro-controlled banknote for off-line payments (a precursor of the OpenDime), and the DagCoin cryptocurrency (the precursor of Byteball and IOTA coins, and the new Avalanche consensus).
 Later I designed the DECOR+ protocol as a proposal to scale Bitcoin to a 5-second block interval.
 The protocol was later adopted by NimbleCoin, a new innovative cryptocurrency written from scratch by me, that due to my still persistent Bitcoin maximalism, was never bootstrapped.
 In 2014 I co-founded IdentivaSecurity, the company behind the PassKey, a new authentication token that failed to gain any market traction, but was an interesting experience anyway.
 Out of the necessity to satisfy the demand of software developers that understand Bitcoin, I co-founded Coinfabrik with Pablo Yabo and Sebastian Wain.
 Coinfabrik now employs more than 40 engineers and has became a leading (if not the only one) cryptocurrency software factory.
 I collaborated with Timo Hanke in creating ASICBoost, a technology for building more efficient mining ASICs, which became a novelistic story that had a happy end.
 Apart from that, I discover the second still most promising Bitcoin ASIC optimization technique: using approximate adders.
 This technique was later rediscovered and published by scientist from the University of Illinois.
 Also I helped with the foundation of WayniLoans, the only Latam-focused peer-to-peer lending platform that day by day satisfies the needs of tens of thousands of real people with real credit problems, and which is growing strong.

-Afterward I researched into new blockchain scaling solutions, from a different unchartered perspective, producing innovations such as Ephemeral Data, and signature chaining with the LTCP protocol (now RSKIP53).
+During 2016-2017 I researched into new blockchain scaling solutions, from a different unchartered perspective, producing innovations such as Ephemeral Data, default data, and signature chaining with the LTCP protocol (now RSKIP53).
 Both protocols, and some more, were presented in Off the Chain workshop, under the new name of Shrinking-Chain Scaling, along with a paper written with some co-researchers from RSK.
+The Default data technique was later re-invented by John Adler as the Postdata field to support higher scalability of Optimistic Roll-ups.

 In 2019 I created the site satoshiblocks.info to graphically show the dataset used for researching the mining of early Bitcoin blocks.